ICB-DCM/pyABC/doc/web_visualization_dash.rst

 Once you slelct the run's ID, the left side of the page will be updated to show more details about the selected run.

-then, you can select one of the tabs under ``Run's plots``.
+You can then select one of the plots by selecting one of the tabs under ``Run's plots``.
+For some of the tabs, you will be asked to select one parameter, or more, from the dropdown list.

 To save any plot, right-click on the plot and then select ``save image as``.

-You can get overviews over the models:

 Information about individual model parameters for each model and time point is also displayed: